nikunjsaini19211/Document-Management-System/README.md

 - 404: Not Found
 - 500: Internal Server Error

+---

 ## Contributing
 1. Fork the repository
 2. Create a feature branch
 3. Commit your changes
-4. Push to the branch
+4. Push to your branch
-5. Create a Pull Request
+5. Open a Pull Request

+---

 ## License

-This project is licensed under the MIT License.
+MIT License

+---

 ## Support

-For support, please open an issue in the repository.
+For support, open an issue in the repository.